 Silver Slipper Casino Land Lease through April 2058 and Options to Purchase.
-In 2004, the Company's subsidiary, Silver Slipper Casino Venture, LLC, entered into a land lease with Cure Land Company, LLC for approximately 31 acres of marshlands and a seven-acre parcel on which the Silver Slipper Casino and Hotel is situated.
+In 2004, the Company's subsidiary, Silver Slipper Casino Venture, LLC, entered into a land lease with Cure Land Company, LLC, for approximately 31 acres of marshlands and a seven-acre parcel on which the Silver Slipper is situated.
 Annual minimum rent is \$0.9 million throughout the lease term until 2058, plus contingent rents of 3% of gross gaming revenue (as defined in the lease) in excess of \$3.65 million per month.
-We recognized \$1.7 million of rent expense, including \$0.8 million of contingent rents, during 2023, and \$1.8 million of rent expense, including \$0.9 million of contingent rents, during 2022.
+We recognized \$1.6 million of rent expense, including \$0.7 million of contingent rents, during 2024, compared to \$1.7 million of rent expense, including \$0.8 million of contingent rents, during 2023.

-Through October 1, 2027, the Company may buy out the lease for \$15.5 million plus a seller-retained interest in Silver Slipper Casino and Hotel's operations of 3% of net income (as defined) for 10 years following the purchase date.
-In the event that the Company sells or transfers either: (i) substantially all of the assets of Silver Slipper Casino Venture, LLC or (ii) its membership interests in Silver Slipper Casino Venture, LLC in its entirety, then the purchase price will increase to \$17.1 million, plus the retained interest mentioned above.
+Through October 1, 2027, the Company may buy out the lease for \$15.5 million, plus a seller-retained interest in Silver Slipper's operations of 3% of net income (as defined) for 10 years following the purchase date.
+In the event that the Company sells or transfers either: (i) substantially all of the assets of Silver Slipper or (ii) its membership interests in Silver Slipper in its entirety, then the purchase price will increase to \$17.1 million, plus the retained interest mentioned above.
 In either case, the Company also has an option to purchase a four-acre portion from the total 38 acres of leased land for \$2.0 million in connection with the development of an owned hotel, which may be exercised at any time and would accordingly reduce the purchase price of the remaining land by \$2.0 million.

 Bronco Billy's / Chamonix Lease through January 2035 and Option to Purchase.
 The Company's subsidiary, FHR-Colorado LLC, leases certain parcels, including a portion of the hotel and casino, under a long-term lease.
 The lease term includes six renewal options in three-year increments to 2035.
-The Company exercised its third renewal option to extend the lease term through January 2026, with current annual lease payments of \$0.4 million.
+The Company exercised its fourth renewal option to extend the lease term through January 2029, with current annual lease payments of \$0.4 million.
+We recognized \$0.5 million of rent expense during 2024, compared to \$0.5 million of rent expense during 2023, which was reclassified to preopening expenses for Chamonix.

 Annual minimum rent will increase to \$0.5 million starting in February 2026 with adjustments on each anniversary thereafter, based on the consumer price index.
 The lease also contains a \$7.6 million purchase option exercisable at any time during the lease term, or as extended, and a right of first refusal on any sale of the property.

-The Company's related ROU asset and liability balances on its balance sheet factor in all renewal terms through January 2035, as the Company is deemed likely to exercise each renewal unless it exercises its purchase buyout right.
+The Company's related ROU asset and liability balances on its balance sheet factor in all renewal terms through January 2035, as the Company is deemed likely to exercise each renewal option, unless it exercises its purchase buyout right.